Hiking the Diamond Lake / Rocky Mountain Track, Wanaka

-The Diamond Lake and Rocky Mountain tracks merge together to create a stunning three hour hike.
-There is so much to see along the way, including a surreal little lake and grand views of Lake Wanaka and Mount Aspiring National Park.
-There is heaps of uphill hiking, but if you have the energy this is one of the best hikes in Wanaka.
+The Diamond Lake and Rocky Mountain tracks merge together to create a fun three hour hike.
+There is so much to see along the way, including an interesting small lake and grand views of Lake Wānaka and Mount Aspiring National Park.
+There is heaps of uphill hiking, but if you have the energy this is one of the best walks in Wānaka.

-Hiking to Diamond Lake
+Diamond Lake

 The Diamond Lake viewpoint would be the climax of a lesser hike, but here it’s a nice little diversion on the way to the top.
-The tiny lake is surrounded by rocky hills and there’s a little platform where you can stand and take it all in.
+The tiny lake is surrounded by rocky hills and there’s a platform where you can stand and take it all in.

 Hiking to the top of Rocky Mountain

 From the Diamond Lake viewpoint the track continues steeply uphill towards Rocky Mountain.
-There’s a short detour to the “Lake Wanaka Viewpoint” — you’ll have to backtrack a little on the way back from the viewpoint but it’s worth seeing.
+There’s a short detour to the “Lake Wānaka Viewpoint” — you’ll have to backtrack a little on the way back from the viewpoint but it’s worth seeing.
 If you’re struggling and don’t fancy slogging your way to the top this is probably a good place to finish.

-READ MORE: Check out all these fun things to do in Wanaka, including hikes, beaches, viewpoints and more
+READ MORE: Check out all these fun things to do in Wānaka, including hikes, beaches, viewpoints and more

 The track up Rocky Mountain is steep, narrow and often slippery — good shoes are a must.
 There are a couple of different tracks you can take to reach the summit (east route and west route).
 It’s good to walk up one way and down the other (both routes are comparable in terms of difficulty).